Third Sunday in Ordinary Time, Year A

 Waking our Lord is as simple as turning our eyes from the stormy sea and trusting in His divine presence.
 It’s all about trust.
 Total and unyielding trust.
 Do you trust Him?

-Lord, I turn to You in the midst of the challenges of life and desire to rouse You to come to my aid.
+My sleeping Lord, I turn to You in the midst of the challenges of life and desire to rouse You to come to my aid.
 I know You are always near, waiting for me to trust You in all things.
 Help me to turn my eyes to You and to have faith in Your perfect love for me.
 Jesus, I trust in You.

 Also Available in Paperback & eBook